 MOTHERFUCKING JAMES POLK, GUYS.

 10. Barack Obama: huge geek.

-Our current sitting president ran on a platform of being cool, collected and professional…and then he got elected, and let loose to an interviewer that one of his favorite pastimes is collecting comic books.
+Our current sitting president ran on a platform of being cool, collected and professional…and then he got elected, and let loose to an interviewer that one of his favorite pastimes is reading and collecting comic books.
 And we’re not just talking about Spiderman.
 He’s a huge Conan the Barbarian fan.